Cricket-Australia v Sri Lanka - third test scoreboard

-second day of the third test between Australia and Sri Lanka at
+of the third test between Australia and Sri Lanka at the Sydney

 Australia won the toss and chose to bowl first